mistweaverco/kulala.nvim/docs/docs/getting-started/configuration-options.md

     },

     -- enable winbar
+    winbar = false,

     -- Specify the panes to be displayed by default
-    -- The display sequence is the same as when set
-    -- When winbar is true, will display panes contains { "body", "headers", "headers_body" }
-    -- Current avaliable pane contains { "body", "headers", "headers_body", "console" },
+    -- Current avaliable pane contains { "body", "headers", "headers_body", "script_output" },
-    winbar = false,
+    default_winbar_panes = { "body", "headers", "headers_body" },

     -- enable reading vscode rest client environment variables vscode_rest_client_environmentvars = false,

+    -- disable the vim.print output of the scripts
+    -- they will be still written to disk, but not printed immediately disable_script_print_output = false,
   },
 }
 ```